Blackhawks-Oilers stream: 2020 NHL Stanley Cup Qualifiers

-NBC’s coverage of the NHL’s Return to Play continues with Saturday’s Stanley Cup Qualifier matchup between the Blackhawks and Oilers.
-Coverage begins at 3 p.m.
-ET on NBC.
-Watch the Blackhawks-Oilers stream at 3 p.m.
+NBC’s coverage of the NHL’s Return to Play continues with Monday’s Stanley Cup Qualifier matchup between the Blackhawks and Oilers.
+Coverage begins at 10:30 p.m.
+ET on NBCSN.
+Watch the Blackhawks-Oilers Game 2 stream at 10:30 p.m.
 ET on the NBC Sports app by clicking here.

-Chicago, after finishing last in the Central Division and six points back of the second wild card spot when play was halted in March, is one of the beneficiaries of the 24-team format – now competing for another Stanley Cup.
-Edmonton was second in the Pacific Division when the season paused, but due to the Return to Play format is the one team who has moved from being in a position to host a First Round playoff series to now having to compete in the Qualifying Round.
+Connor McDavid scored 2:34 into the game to give Edmonton the early lead before Chicago scored four straight goals – two by captain Jonathan Toews – to take a 4-1 lead after the first period.
+Rookie Dominik Kubalik was the story the rest of the way.

-Edmonton won exactly half of its home games this season (17-11-6) and went 20-14-3 on the road.
-Their home record was tied for 17th in the league in terms of points percentage but they did boast the best power play at home this season (31.7%) – although not surprising considering the Oilers had the best overall power play in the NHL this season (29.5%).
+While Toews, Patrick Kane, McDavid and Leon Draisaitl all found the score sheet, it was Kubalik who made the headlines.
+The Calder Trophy finalist, who led all rookies with 30 goals during the regular season, set an NHL record for most points (5) in a playoff debut.

 WHAT: Chicago Blackhawks vs. Edmonton Oilers